Kenny Cole, Head Butcher

 Kenny was raised in the meat business, trained by his father to process a carcass from a young age.
 His father had built the Cole Meat Processing plant in 1984, a custom shop processing mostly deer and freezer beef.
 He worked in his early career on campus in the meat department at Appalachian State University, and then serving 10 years with Lowes’ Foods, before returning to the family business, which he took over after his parents’ retirement in 1999.
 He managed Cole Meat Processing until 2020, when he agreed to join with the Shipleys to launch Watauga Butchery in the former Cole Meats facility.

 Kenny brings years of experience combining custom processing and butchering for farmers with knowledge of the highest food safety and regulatory standards from commercial food service meat handling.
-Kenny leads our cutting operation, and is also focused on teaching and training the next generation of butchers to do the job the right way.
+Kenny is also focused on teaching and training the next generation of butchers to do the job the right way.

 Bob Shipley, Watauga Butchery Manager; Partner in Shipley Farms Beef